Filter Dogs

 Calgary Cane Corso rescue intake is rare but real.
 Most Calgary Corso surrenders are 1-3 year young adults whose owners hit the adolescence-meets-guardian-instinct wall.
 Calgary Humane Society, AARCS, BARCS, and Pawsitive Match all occasionally take in Corsos and Corso mixes.
 There is no dedicated Alberta-based Cane Corso rescue we can verify as of 2026; most placement happens through general rescues or through breeder retirement networks (Italian Cane Corso Society members occasionally rehome retired show or breeding dogs).
 Calgary adoption fees typically run $400-$800.
 Calgary CKC-registered Corso breeders charge $2,500-$5,000 for puppies with health-tested parents (cardiac, hip, elbow, eye certifications) and 6-18 month waitlists.

 A note on the guardian-breed reputation: Cane Corsos have heavy bite force (any 100 lb dog does) and the breed has been involved in serious bite incidents nationally.
 The honest truth is that breed alone does not predict bite risk: socialization, training, and owner experience do.
 Calgary has no breed-specific legislation (no BSL provincially or municipally), but landlords, condo boards, and insurance providers commonly restrict Corsos under "restricted breeds" policies.
 Verify housing and insurance situation BEFORE adopting.
-All Cane Corsos and Corso mixes listed below are sourced from 15+ Calgary-area rescues, updated every 2 hours.
+All Cane Corsos and Corso mixes listed below are sourced from 15+ Calgary-area rescues, updated regularly.
 See our Cane Corso adoption guide for the full Calgary playbook.

 Looking at all large dogs in Calgary?